0xangelo/moverox/README.md

 Notice:
 - the type is declared under `mod dynamic_field`, matching the Move module it comes from
 - `serde` traits, since it's BCS-compatible with how the Move type is serialized
+- docs are inherited from the Move code
 - `id: super::object::UID` because `moverox-build` recognizes `UID` is an implicit import, resolves to its full path and sees that the type is defined in the same package (a `mod object` was also generated and contains the oxidized `UID`)
 - `HasKey` trait implementation because the Move type has the `key` ability
 - `MoveDatatype` derivation, more on this below